Jacquelyn Mayer: Health issues and activism

 In 1970, Mayer suffered a stroke in the early hours following a Thanksgiving evening with her family.
 She was rushed to the hospital and though surviving, spent the next seven years in rehabilitation needing to re-learn such simple tasks as the alphabet and basic motor functions.
-Thirty years later, having regained the ability to walk and speak, Mayer considers herself 90% recovered.
+Thirty years later, having regained the ability to walk and speak, Mayer considered herself 90% recovered.
 Firelands Regional Medical Center in Sandusky, formerly known as Providence Hospital, features the Jackie Mayer Rehab & Skilled Nursing Center.

 For over 20 years, Mayer has dedicated her life to assisting stroke survivors and their families.
 She has been a spokeswoman for the American Heart Association, made educational films to raise stroke awareness, helped found the National Stroke Association, and has appeared on Good Morning America and The Phil Donahue Show, and her story has been featured in magazines such as People and Family Circle.